xCDAT/xcdat/README.rst

 as version releases, feature suggestions, and architecture design on the `GitHub Discussions`_ page.

-**Subscribe to our Google Groups Mailing List (xcdat@googlegroups.com)** for news and announcements related to xCDAT, such as software version releases or future roadmap plans.
+Subscribe to our `mailing list`_ for news and announcements related to xCDAT, such as software version releases or future roadmap plans.

 Please note that xCDAT has a `Code of Conduct`_.
 By participating in the xCDAT community, you agree to abide by its rules.